This resource is using open-source code maintained in github (see the quick-start-guide section) and available for download from NGC

 |Automatic mixed precision (AMP)||Yes|

-NVIDIA DALI - DALI is a library accelerating data preparation pipeline.
-To accelerate your input pipeline, you only need to define your data loader with the DALI library.
+NVIDIA DALI - DALI is a library-accelerating data preparation pipeline.
+To speed up your input pipeline, you only need to define your data loader with the DALI library.
 For details, see example sources in this repository or see the DALI documentation